Cape Verde: Government

-Cape Verde is a stable semi-presidential representative democratic republic.
-In 2020 it was the most democratic nation in Africa, ranking 2023 as 45th in the world, according to the electoral democracy score of the V-Dem Democracy indices.
+Cape Verde is a unitary semi-presidential representative democratic republic.
+In 2026, it was a joint second most democratic nation in Africa (alongside Mauritius and South Africa), ranking 40th in the world, according to the electoral democracy score of the V-Dem Democracy indices.

 The constitution – adopted in 1980 and revised in 1992, 1995 and 1999 – defines the basic principles of its government.
 The president is the head of state and is elected by popular vote for a five-year term.
 The prime minister is the head of government and proposes other ministers and secretaries of state.
 The prime minister is nominated by the National Assembly and appointed by the president.
 Members of the National Assembly are elected by popular vote for five-year terms.
 In 2016, three parties held seats in the National Assembly – MpD (36), PAICV (25), and the Cape Verdean Independent Democratic Union (UCID) (3).
 The two main political parties are PAICV and MpD.

 The judicial system consists of a Supreme Court of Justice – whose members are appointed by the president, the National Assembly, and the Board of the Judiciary – and regional courts.
 Separate courts hear civil, constitutional, and criminal cases.
 Appeals are to the Supreme Court.

 International recognition

-In 2013 then United States President Barack Obama said Cape Verde is "a real success story".
-Among other achievements, it has been recognised with the following assessments:
+In 2013, United States President Barack Obama said that Cape Verde was "a real success story."
+Among other achievements, it has been recognized with the following assessments: